 The general MBA is more focused on business skills, such as management, strategic thinking, finance, marketing, and human resources.
-It includes an overview of accounting principles—nothing close to what you get with a MAcc, though.
+It includes an overview of accounting principles but nothing close to what you get with a MAcc.
 Some MBA programs do allow you to concentrate on accounting or taxation, exposing you to the technical accounting skills you will need to be a CPA.

-While the general MBA covers more business territory than a MAcc does, it lacks the in-depth financial skills that you’ll need as a CPA.
-So while it’s hard to say that one degree is better than the other, if you’re an undergraduate accounting major, there’s a clear first step.
+While the general MBA covers more business territory than a MAcc does, it lacks the in-depth financial skills that you’ll need for public accounting jobs.

 Most CPAs agree the general MBA is designed for people who already have some work experience under their belts.

-“If you’re pursuing a [general] MBA right out of undergrad, to me that doesn’t give you the benefits of what a real [general] MBA is about,” says University of Tennessee professor Bruce Behn, Ph.D., CPA.
-“The MBA is more powerful when you have a network of people that have experiences that they bring together—you just don’t have that when you’re 21 years old.”
+“If you’re pursuing an MBA right out of undergrad, to me that doesn’t give you the benefits of what a real (general) MBA is about,” says University of Tennessee Professor Bruce Behn, Ph.D., CPA.
+“The MBA is more powerful when you have a network of people who have experiences that they bring together.
+You just don’t have that when you’re 21 years old.”